petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/adding-custom-validations.md

 ## Available Fields Reference

-When constructing conditions, you can use any of the Object's custom or metadata fields.
+When constructing conditions, you can use any of the Object's custom or system fields.
 You can also select from relationship fields on the 'one' side of a relationship.

-The following table lists all default metadata fields included in custom Objects:
+The following table lists all default system fields included in both system and custom Object definitions:

 | Field | Description |
 | :--- | :--- |